-See the Network Address Translation (NAT) Screens chapter for further information about NAT.
+See Chapter 7 on page 76 for further information about NAT.

 11.1.3 Cautions with UPnP

 The automated nature of NAT traversal applications in establishing their own services and opening firewall ports may present network security issues.
 Network information and configuration may also be obtained and modified by users in some network environments.